Home/Meats/Ostrich Steak

 1. 1.
 Marinate the ostrich steaks in olive oil, lemon juice, salt, and pepper for at least 30 minutes.

 2. 2.
-Grill the steaks over medium-high heat for 4-5 minutes per side for medium-rare.
+Grill the steaks over medium-high heat for 4-5 minutes on each side for medium-rare.

 3. 3.
-In a bowl, combine cooked quinoa, cherry tomatoes, cucumber, bell pepper, and remaining olive oil, mixing well.
-Serve the steak sliced on top of the salad, garnished with parsley.
+In a bowl, combine quinoa, cherry tomatoes, cucumber, red onion, parsley, olive oil, lemon juice, salt, and pepper.
+Serve with the grilled steaks.

-A quick and healthy stir-fry featuring tender ostrich steak, vibrant broccoli, and sweet carrots, all tossed in a light soy sauce.
+A quick and colorful stir-fry featuring tender ostrich steak, vibrant vegetables, and a savory sauce, perfect for a healthy weeknight dinner.

 Ingredients